codes4vkr/codes4vkr/README.md

-- 👋 Hi, I’m @codes4vkr
+- 👋 Hi, I’m Vinay Kumar
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DSA in JAVA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on WEB development projects
-- 📫 How to reach me ...
+- 📫 How to reach me https://vinaykumar.tech

 <!---
 codes4vkr/codes4vkr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.